saucelabs/sauce-docs/docs/mobile-apps/devices.md

 *   Device settings are reset
 *   The app is uninstalled, and any cached data is deleted

-While we take these actions after each test session on a public device, users of the public RDC should be aware that Sauce Labs does not factory reset devices in the public RDC between test sessions, and these devices do not have anti-virus software installed on them.
+>**NOTE**: While we take these actions after each test session on a public device, users of the public RDC should be aware that Sauce Labs does not factory reset devices in the public RDC between test sessions, and these devices do not have anti-virus software installed on them.
 It is possible that other users of the public RDC may engage in malicious, careless or unsecure activity, and that sophisticated, persistent malware could therefore be present on any device in the public RDC.

 For more information on Sauce Labs security settings, see [Security Settings for Organizations](https://wiki.saucelabs.com/pages/viewpage.action?pageId=69108863).